-This would be a good time to get an inspection done so that you can make an informed decision.
+This would be a good time to engage an Observer to get an inspection done so that you can make an informed decision.
 The cost of an inspection may save you thousands of dollars down the road.

 I obtained several estimates and the cost varies quite a bit from one estimate to the other.
 What should I do?

 Make sure that you provided each company doing an estimate with the same specifications.
 A low price can signal shortcomings in the reliability of the roofing company and experience of the estimator and actual crew.
 It may also be prudent to call an RCABC accepted observation company to help you determine the correct specifications for your roofing project.

 Where can I get more information about the kind of roof I need?

 There is a Consumer Guide to Roofing located on this website that will assist consumers with the selection of roofing services in BC.